Weeb-Linux/BambooSound/README.md

 3. If you've created your own preset that performs better, feel free to make a pull request.

-4. Sometimes the audio is a little bit quieter than usual, you can normalize it up by setting the system's maximum volume to 110-125%.

-5. Please don't open PulseEffects issues in this repo.
+4. Please don't open PulseEffects issues in this repo.

-6. BambooSound may get updated every 2-4 weeks.
+5. BambooSound may get updated every 2-4 weeks.
 To update, simply run the installation command above or add it as an entry to your crontab and/or equivalent.
 For changelog please visit [releases history](https://github.com/Weeb-Linux/BambooSound/releases).

-## TO-DOs

-* Sound is quieter than usual (Difficulty: hard).

 ## Credits